Building Your Business with SEO and Content Marketing

 Are you making use of SEO and content marketing to build your brand and generate leads?
 It’s easier than you may think, and it’s necessary for the 2017 market.
 If you’re selling Medicare, you may think that your target audience isn’t using the web, but that’s not true anymore.

-Seniors are increasingly joining Facebook and other sites to keep up with their families and friends.
+Medicare eligibles and Seniors are increasingly joining Facebook and other sites to keep up with their families and friends.
 At the same time, they’re learning how to use the internet to their advantage, even for activities like finding a Medicare plan.
 That’s why we built our MedicarePlanFinder website.
 Sharing our MPF content on your social media platforms, as well as creating your own content, can help you generate your own web traffic from potential leads.

 SEO, or search engine optimization, is the practice of organizing your web posts and using keywords with the goal of positioning your content at the top of the public’s search engine results.
 Web design platforms like WordPress typically include plugins that help you track SEO, and there are plenty of other websites out there that do the same.